freealise/freealise.github.io/draft/music_origin.md

 Music is not luxury or background only for elevated emotional state but an assistance for thinking nonverbally and in verse.
-The tune is the value shift(s) of a story by derivative of pitch
+The tune is the value(s) shift of a story by derivative of pitch
-or the stress and formant pattern of speech harmonised and exaggerated for clarity.
+or the stress (by speed, volume and pitch variation) and formant pattern of speech
+harmonised and exaggerated for clarity.

 An instrument is required so that another person can do the same
 even with no sense of pitch or voice,